The 20 Best Imperforate Anus Doctors Near Me in Maryland, US

 Rubenstein Child Health Building

-Mahir Maruf is an Urologist in Bethesda, Maryland.
-Dr. Maruf has been practicing medicine for over 10 years and is rated as an Advanced provider by MediFind in the treatment of Imperforate Anus.
-His top areas of expertise are Exstrophy of the Bladder, Cloacal Exstrophy, Exstrophy-Epispadias Complex, Bladder Reconstruction, and Osteotomy.
-Dr. Maruf is currently accepting new patients.
+Mahir Maruf is a Urologist practicing medicine in Baltimore, Maryland.
+He has been practicing medicine for over 10 years.
+Dr. Maruf is rated as an Advanced provider by MediFind in the treatment of Imperforate Anus.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Exstrophy of the Bladder, Cloacal Exstrophy, Exstrophy-Epispadias Complex, Bladder Reconstruction, and Osteotomy.

 The Johns Hopkins Hospital

 Dr. David Valle is a professor of pediatrics and ophthalmology at the Johns Hopkins School of Medicine and former director of the Johns Hopkins Department of Genetic Medicine.
 He also serves as a geneticist for the Johns Hopkins Children’s Center.
 Dr. Valle holds a bachelor’s degree and medical degree from Duke University.
 He completed a pediatric residency at Johns Hopkins University before joining the Johns Hopkins faculty.
 He is interested in the genetic contributions to health and disease.
 He is the founding director of the Johns Hopkins Center for Inherited Disease Research.
 Over the years, his laboratory has discovered the genetic causation for more than 20 diseases, including those responsible for inborn errors of metabolism, inherited retinal degeneration, disorders of cellular organelle biogenesis and genetic variations that contribute risk for common disorders such as schizophrenia.
 Dr. Valle also serves as director of the Predoctoral Training Program in Human Genetics, as well as co-director of the Genes to Society program.
 He was a 2014 recipient of the annual Victor A. McKusick Leadership Award from the American Society of Human Genetics, which recognizes individuals whose professional achievements have fostered and enriched the development of human genetics as well as its assimilation into the broader context of science, medicine and health.
 Dr. Valle is rated as an Experienced provider by MediFind in the treatment of Imperforate Anus.
-His top areas of expertise are Spondyloepimetaphyseal Dysplasia Strudwick Type, Micrognathia, Urea Cycle Disorders (UCD), and Spondyloepiphyseal Dysplasia Congenita.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Spondyloepimetaphyseal Dysplasia Strudwick Type, Micrognathia, Urea Cycle Disorders (UCD), and Spondyloepiphyseal Dysplasia Congenita.
+Dr. Valle is board certified in American Board Of Medical Genetics And Genomics and American Board Of Pediatrics.

 Rubenstein Child Health Building

 Dr. Nara Lygia De Macena Sobreira is an assistant professor at the McKusick-Nathans Department of Genetic Medicine at Johns Hopkins University School of Medicine.
 Her area of expertise is rare Mendelian phenotypes, analysis of next-generation sequencing, and functional testing of candidate causative variants.
 She earned her M.D. at the University of Pernambuco in Brazil.
 She finished her Ph.D. in Human Genetics at Johns Hopkins followed by a one-year postdoc also at Johns Hopkins School of Medicine.
 During her Ph.D., she worked with Dr. David Valle using next-generation sequencing to elucidate the molecular basis of rare Mendelian phenotypes and in 2010 she discovered PTPN11 as the gene responsible for metachondromatosis by using whole-genome sequencing.
 She completed residencies in clinical genetics at both Universidade Federal de Sao Paulo and Johns Hopkins.
 Her main clinical and research focus is on identifying the genetic bases of rare phenotypes, mainly, phenotypes associated with cartilage tumors and vascular anomalies (including Ollier disease and Maffucci syndrome), and on understanding the physiopathology of these phenotypes to identify pharmacological strategies to treat them.
 She has worked extensively on developing strategies to better analyze the variants identified by next-generation sequencing and on novel strategies for data sharing.
 She participated on the development of PhenoDB, a phenotypic and genomic database, and created PhenoDB Variant Analysis Tool used worldwide.
 She is also one of the creators of GeneMatcher, VariantMatcher, and one of the co-founders of the Matchmaker Exchange, all intended to share next-generation sequencing data.
 She has also worked extensively on functional studies that evaluate the possible pathogenic effects of the candidate causative variants.
 Recent News Articles and Media Coverage Living the Hopkins Mission Honorees, Johns Hopkins Medicine Successes in Characterizing Genes through GeneMatcher with Nara L. M. Sobreira, MD, PhD, Ambry Genetics (April 30, 2018) Enfermedades raras: el desafio es encontrar otros pacientes que tienen el mismo mal, Lun (26 de septiembre de 2019) 2021 Science Writers' Boot Camp, Johns Hopkins Medicine (June 7, 2021) Making the Perfect Match, Johns Hopkins Medicine (February 1, 2020).
 Dr. De Macena Sobreira is rated as an Experienced provider by MediFind in the treatment of Imperforate Anus.
-Her top areas of expertise are Spondyloepimetaphyseal Dysplasia Strudwick Type, Greenberg Dysplasia, Blepharophimosis, and Early Infantile Epileptic Encephalopathy.
+She is also highly rated in 24 other conditions, according to our data.
+Her clinical expertise encompasses Spondyloepimetaphyseal Dysplasia Strudwick Type, Greenberg Dysplasia, Blepharophimosis, and Early Infantile Epileptic Encephalopathy.
+Dr. De Macena Sobreira is board certified in American Board Of Medical Genetics And Genomics.

 Rubenstein Child Health Building

 Dr. Gerald Raymond is a clinical geneticist and neurologist at Johns Hopkins where he is also a professor of genetic medicine and neurology.
 He obtained his MD at the University of Connecticut and was trained in Pediatrics at Johns Hopkins Hospital and Neurology at the Mass.
 General Hospital.
 He received additional training in developmental neuropathology at the Universite Catholique de Louvain in Belgium and clinical genetics at the Harvard Program.
 Dr. Raymond’s research has been at the overlap of genetics and neurology with specific focus on peroxisomal disorders including adrenoleukodystrophy.
 He has been actively involved in newborn screening for ALD and in developing clinical follow-up programs.
 He has extensive experience in clinical management of neurogenetic issues including peroxisomal and lysosomal disorders.
 He presently serves as the Director of the Lysosomal Storage Disease program in the department of Genetic Medicine.
 Dr. Raymond is rated as an Experienced provider by MediFind in the treatment of Imperforate Anus.
-His top areas of expertise are Adrenoleukodystrophy (ALD), CACH Syndrome, Zellweger Syndrome, and Leukodystrophy.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Adrenoleukodystrophy (ALD), Metachromatic Leukodystrophy, Farber Lipogranulomatosis, and CACH Syndrome.
+Dr. Raymond is board certified in American Board Of Medical Genetics And Genomics and American Board Of Psychiatry And Neurology.